AdrianaVega97/ml-project/README.md

 #### PCA
 Data visualization is very important in any project.
 It allows us to better understand our raw data and also our results.
 PCA is a dimensionality reduction algorithm that seeks to find a new space in which the variance of our data is maximized.
 After having implemented the PCA algorithm, the total variance explained by the first two principal components (we choose two so that it may be visualized), only explain 0.284 and 0.247 respectively.
 This means that we are losing a lot of information when only using the first two components.
 It is not ideal, more research needs to be made.

-Nonetheless, we can observe an interesting phoenomenon when we polt our components.
+Nonetheless, we can observe an interesting phoenomenon when we plot our components.
 Since our dataset is very large (>2M songs), we chose to sample 1000 points at random for visibility purposes.

 <img src="https://user-images.githubusercontent.com/37664954/161643656-7eb34767-1c97-444d-8432-0bbccd16d58a.png" width="500" height="300" />